 What Temperature Does Epoxy Cure At?

-Epoxy paint cures at temperatures above 60 degrees Fahrenheit.
-Most epoxy paints and resins reach full hardness and physical properties when exposed to temperatures between 60 and 85 degrees Fahrenheit.
-This is because epoxy paints harden or cure based on the cross-linking of the resin and hardener molecules and exothermic heat.
+Epoxy paint cures at temperatures above 60 degrees F. Most epoxy paints and resins reach full hardness and physical properties when exposed to temperatures between 60 – 85 degrees F. This is because epoxy paints harden or cure based on the cross-linking of the resin and hardener molecules and exothermic heat.

 When the hardener and resin are mixed, the mixture causes a cross-link between the resin molecules and hardener molecules.
 This link ignites a charge that produces exothermic heat in the epoxy paint coating which causes the epoxy to harden and cure.